akka/akka/akka-docs/rst/scala/typed.rst

 Initially the client Actors only get access to an ``ActorRef[GetSession]`` which allows them to make the first step.
-Once a client’s session has been established it gets a :class:`SessionGranted` message that contains a handle to unlock the next protocol step, posting messages.
+Once a client’s session has been established it gets a :class:`SessionGranted` message that contains a ``handle`` to unlock the next protocol step, posting messages.
 The :class:`PostMessage` command will need to be sent to this particular address that represents the session that has been added to the chat room.
-The other aspect of a session is that the client has revealed its own address so that subsequent :class:`MessagePosted` events can be sent to it.
+The other aspect of a session is that the client has revealed its own address, via the ``replyTo`` argument, so that subsequent :class:`MessagePosted` events can be sent to it.

 This illustrates how Actors can express more than just the equivalent of method